 Playing other recent classics such as New Super Mario Bros on the DSi XL only served to convince us that this device is something considerably more than an 'annual refresh' of a popular handheld rolled out by Nintendo in order to sell a few more units.

 It actually made the game better and more fun to play.
 As well as looking loads better it became easier to judge jumps and distance on the screen – a vital component to any Mario title.

 If pushed, we might suggest that the fact that the games are displayed in the same 256 x 192 resolution as they are on the DS Lite and DSi means that they appear slightly blockier on the DSi XL.

-However, there is no way we would trade back to the smaller screen after playing on this.
+However, we know that there is no way we would trade back to the smaller screen after playing on this.
 Though Nintendo fans will no doubt be hoping to see 2011's iteration of the DS feature a better resolution screen.

-In addition to better visuals, the DSi XL has slightly better sound quality than its older brother, something that is sure to delight many public bus passengers in the coming years, as the kids whip out the new console on the back seat.
+As well as better visuals, the DSi XL has slightly better sound quality than its predecessor, which is sure to delight many public bus passengers in the coming years, as the kids whip out the new console on the back seat.

 - The 22 best Nintendo DS games: all the titles you absolutely need to revisit